justin13601/ACES/terminology.md

 | 3            | 2022-01-01 12:03:31 | 1              | 0              | 0          | 0             |
 | 3            | 2022-01-06 12:03:31 | 0              | 0              | 1          | 0             |

-In this case, we have 3 subjects, which have the respective approximate timeseries of events:
+In this case, we have 3 subjects (patients), which have the following respective approximate time series of
+events:

 - Subject 1 is admitted, has 3 events that don't satisfy any predicates, is discharged, dies, and has no further events.
-- Subject 2 is admitted, has an event that satisfies no predicate, has a covid diagnosis, dies, and has no further events.
+- Subject 2 is admitted, has an event that satisfies no predicate, has a COVID diagnosis, dies, and has no further events.
-- Subject 3 is admitted, then is discharged, is admitted again, and then dies.
+- Subject 3 is admitted, then is discharged, then is admitted again, and then dies.

+Events that don't satisfy any predicates in this particular case could represent a variety of other events in the medical record, such as a lab test, a procedure, or a non-COVID diagnosis, just to name a few.

-Given data like this, our algorithm is designed to extract valid start and end times of "windows" within a subject's timeseries that satisfy certain inclusion and exclusion criteria and are defined over temporal and event-bounded constraints.
+Given data like this, our algorithm is designed to extract valid start and end times of "windows" within a subject's time series that satisfy certain inclusion and exclusion criteria and are defined with temporal and event-bounded constraints.
 We can use this algorithm to automatically extract windows of interest from the record, including but not limited to data cohorts and downstream task labeled datasets for machine learning applications.

-We will specify these windows using a configuration file language that ultimately is interpreted into a tree structure.
-For example, suppose we wish to extract a dataset for prediction of in-hospital mortality from the data defined above, such that we wish to include data the first 24 hours of data of each hospitalization for input to the model, and predict whether the patient will die in the hospital, subject to the constraints that the admission in question must be at least 48 hours in length and that the patient must not have a covid diagnosis within that admission.
+We will specify these windows using a configuration file language that is ultimately interpreted into a tree structure.
+For example, suppose we wish to extract a dataset for the prediction of in-hospital mortality from the data defined in the above `df_clincial_events` dataframe, such that we wish to include the first 24 hours of data of each hospitalization as an input to a model, and predict whether the patient will die within the hospital.
+Suppose we also subject the dataset to constraints where the admission in question must be at least 48 hours in length and that the patient must not have a COVID diagnosis within that admission.

-We might specify these windows as follows:
+We might then specify these windows using the defined predicates in the configuration file language as
+follows:

 ```yaml
 trigger: is_admission